-“You can print things that are very difficult to manufacture, things you wouldn’t be able to make or manufacture by hand,” said Jim Mayrose, interim provost, associate professor and former chair of the Engineering Technology Department about the college’s 3D printer.
+“You can print things that are very difficult to manufacture, things you wouldn’t be able to make or manufacture by hand,” said Jim Mayrose, provost, associate professor and former chair of the Engineering Technology Department about the college’s 3D printer.
 “If you can think it and design it, it can be printed.”

 Part of Buffalo State Engineering Technology Department, the industrial technology offers two concentrations that provide students with the opportunity to develop a specialty within a broader framework of technical operations knowledge.
 The concentrations are: